Phobos25/LongJourney/machine_learning/Pipelines.md

 # Step 1: Define Preprocessing Steps
 ```
+# this library allows us to transform columns of our data
 from sklearn.compose import ColumnTransformer
 from sklearn.pipeline import Pipeline
+# simple imputer allows us to deal with missing data.
+Both numerical and categorical
 from sklearn.impute import SimpleImputer
+# onehotencoder is another library to deal with missing data, categorical in this case
 from sklearn.preprocessing import OneHotEncoder

+# let's create our transformers for both numerical and categorical datatypes
-# Preprocessing for numerical data
+# Preprocessing for numerical data. strategy = constants means that we fill missing data with constant value
 numerical_transformer = SimpleImputer(strategy='constant')

-# Preprocessing for categorical data
+# Preprocessing for categorical data.
+We are going to two types of categorical transformers.
+Simple imputer for missing data and one hot encoder to deal with categorical data.
+# On general models can't work with categorical data so we have to transform it to numerical data, so our model can train on them
 categorical_transformer = Pipeline(steps=[
     ('imputer', SimpleImputer(strategy='most_frequent')),
     ('onehot', OneHotEncoder(handle_unknown='ignore'))